Sunday, July 28, 2024

 Inspired By Trampas Whiteman

 You know, I've bounced around campaign settings from Greyhawk, Forgotten Realms, Ravenloft and other settings . . . basically lost.
-I've been out of the game for a long number of years and trying to make a return to the game has been a struggle for me.
+I've been out of the game for many of years and trying to make a return to the game has been a struggle for me.
 My initial return landed me in 5th edition, thinking, well, I might as well jump on what is current so I can find players easier - this was a HUGE mistake.
 This was corrected quickly by my move to Old-School Essentials.
 I am so thankful I made this move and don't ever plan on leaving it.

 Agree with me or not, I just cannot bring myself to play that WOKE ass 5th edition and simply cannot see me running games under the WotC/Hasbro umbrella.
 Nope, not gonna do it.
 Nope, not gonna discuss it.
 If anyone feels like I should have to explain myself then just go read this because I can't explain it any better than how it is written on that news post.

-So I took a step back and thought it over, I asked myself . . . what campaign setting do I like the most and the World of Greyhawk and Dragonlance immediately came to mind.
 The World of Greyhawk has been my home in the past for many years which in itself is a problem.
 I've played and ran games in that setting for so long, it just doesn't feel special to me like it used to and then I looked at Dragonlance.
 I think Dragonlance is closer to my heart than any other setting simply because of all the memories I have from reading the massive amount of books it has.
 It is not an easy setting to run campaigns in because it does not have many adventures printed for it, but I cannot deny that my love for Krynn is enough to pull me back home so, with that being said, lets get into this shall we?

 First off I want to make clear that the only information covered in this blog is what is directly going on in my current campaign.
 The only locations and regions that you will find covered here are what my players characters are currently within or have explored in the past so over time more and more content will come to this blog but for the moment it will be rather sparse with information.